GDQuest/website/content/tutorial/game-design/godot/gdscript/typed-gdscript/index.md

 ## Summary

 Typed GDscript is a powerful tool.
 Coming with Godot 3.1, it can already help you write more structured code, help you avoid common errors, and create scalable systems.
-In the future, strong types will also bring you a nice performance boost thanks to upcoming compiler optimizations.
+In the future, static types will also bring you a nice performance boost thanks to upcoming compiler optimizations.

 Want to become a better game creator?
 Be sure to [follow us on Twitter](https://twitter.com/NathanGDquest) for more tutorials and news dedicated to game creation and Free Software!